vestrel00/contacts-android/howto/howto-include-only-desired-data.md

 query.include(Fields.all)
 ```

-> Note that not invoking the `include` function will default to including everything.
+> Not invoking the `include` function will default to including everything, including custom data.
+> The above code will **exclude** custom data.
+Read the **Custom data support** section for more info.

 The matching contacts **may** have non-null data for each of the included fields.
 Fields that are
 included will not guarantee non-null data in the returned contact instances because some data may